Essays

-A curated series of essays and stories
+A curated collection of essays on Vedanta and its integration in modern times

-A growing series of essays and writings that share a common thread—philosophical, psychological, or spiritual.
+Writings that share a common thread—philosophical, psychological, or spiritual.
 Each collection offers a way to follow a line of inquiry over time, inviting reflection rather than resolution.

 A series of clear, accessible essays on the core principles of non-duality—exploring the Self, consciousness, ignorance, and the illusion of separation.